SukkoPera/PsxNewLib/README.md

 Lynxmotion sells [a nice breakout connector](https://www.robotshop.com/en/ps2-connector-breakout-board.html) which makes things somewhat easier.

 I recommend using 3.3V power and signal levels.
-While everything will appear to work fine at 5V, PlayStation controllers are made to work at 3.3V, and they will break sooner or later, if you exceed the voltage they are designed.
+While everything will appear to work fine at 5V, PlayStation controllers are not made to work at that voltage and they will break sooner or later.

 ## Compatibility List
 PsxNewLib aims to be compatible with all devices.
 I expect this to be the case with all the official controllers produced by Sony.
 Third-party devices should also work anyway.
 If you find one that doesn't work, please open an issue and I'll do my best to add support for it.

-The following table contains my testing results, all done at 3.3V voltage level through my OpenPSX2AmigaPadAdapter:
+The following table contains the results of my tests, all done at 3.3V voltage level through my OpenPSX2AmigaPadAdapter:

 |Manufacturer|Model                                          |Supported              |Notes                                                                                                                                  |
 |------------|-----------------------------------------------|-----------------------|---------------------------------------------------------------------------------------------------------------------------------------|